(Un)likelihood Training for Interpretable Embedding: Related Work

 \subsection{Text-to-video search}

-Text-to-video search has a long trait of history starting from the evaluation campaign in TRECVid \cite{trecvid2006}.
+Text-to-video search has a long trait of history, starting from the evaluation campaign in TRECVid \cite{trecvid2006}.
 Given a text query, the task is to retrieve and rank videos according to their relevancy to the query.
-The task has evolved from video search \cite{trecvid2006}, zero-example multimedia event detection \cite{TRECVID2013} to the more recently ad-hoc video search (AVS) \cite{George:ICMR2017_review}.
+The task has evolved from video search \cite{trecvid2006}, zero-example multimedia event detection \cite{TRECVID2013}, to the more recent ad-hoc video search (AVS) \cite{George:ICMR2017_review}.
 Concept-based search \cite{NII2016,mediamill2017,Waseda2016,Informedia2018} was the mainstream approach before deep learning networks became popular for this task.
-The main idea is to index video content using large concept banks composed of few hundreds to thousands of classifiers \cite{Naphade:LSCOM,videostory,imagenet}.
+The main idea is to index video content using large concept banks composed of a few hundred to thousands of classifiers \cite{Naphade:LSCOM,videostory,imagenet}.
 During search, keywords are extracted from a user query and matched against the concepts indexed for video shots.
-To model search intention and deal with out-of-vocabulary problem, various research studies have been conducted for query understanding.
-These efforts include query expansion \cite{Waseda2018}, query-class dependent search~\cite{Kennedy:query-class-dependent-search}, ontology-based similarity measure \cite{Waseda_Meisei2017}, pseudo relevancy feedback \cite{Lu:pseudo_relevancy} and learning from Internet videos~\cite{Informedia2018}.
-Nevertheless, the success of concept-based search is limited by the size of concept bank \cite{Waseda2016} and the problem of query drifting \cite{Boer:Semantic}.
-Specifically, due to lack of query context understanding, query terms are erroneously selected or expanded and improperly weighted.
-As a consequence, the search performance generally suffers from high recall and low precision.
+To model search intention and deal with the out-of-vocabulary problem, various research studies have been conducted for query understanding.
+These efforts include query expansion \cite{Waseda2018}, query-class dependent search~\cite{Kennedy:query-class-dependent-search}, ontology-based similarity measure \cite{Waseda_Meisei2017}, pseudo relevancy feedback \cite{Lu:pseudo_relevancy}, and learning from Internet videos~\cite{Informedia2018}.
+Nevertheless, the success of concept-based search is limited by the size of the concept bank \cite{Waseda2016} and the problem of query drifting \cite{Boer:Semantic}.
+Specifically, query terms are erroneously selected or expanded and improperly weighted due to a lack of query context understanding.
+Consequently, the search performance generally suffers from high recall and low precision.